kedro-org/kedro/docs/source/tutorial/spaceflights_tutorial.md

 ### 3. Create the pipeline

 * Create the data transformation steps as Python functions
-* Add you functions as nodes, to construct the pipeline
+* Add your functions as nodes, to construct the pipeline
 * Choose how to run the pipeline: sequentially or in parallel

 ### 4. Package the project